JackJPowell/sensor.sonos_upcoming_media/README.md

 # Sonos Upcoming Media Component

-Home Assistant component to feed [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card) withyour Sonos Queue.</br></br>
+Home Assistant component to feed [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card) with your Sonos Queue.</br></br>
 This component displays your Sonos Queue, not the queue of media that may be playing through your Sonos.
 As an example, if you are airplaying to your sonos or steaming to it over spotify connect, those queues will not be displayed in this component.</br>
 This component does not require, nor conflict with, the default Sonos component.</br></br>
 ### Issues